trevans24/angular_routing_lab/README.md

 * Note: We will need to run a local server once we start playing with routing.
     - In the application directory run `python -m SimpleHTTPServer`.
 (You can do `http-server` or `budo app.js --open` instead, if you have them installed.)
     - Then open your browser to "localhost:8000" (or similar).
+    - Developer console should display: `Angular is working.`

 ## Step 2. ng-route
 A Single Page App needs a way of responding to user navigation.
 In order to perform "frontend routing", we need a way to capture URL changes and respond to them.
 For example, if the user clicks on a link to "/wines/1414", we need our Angular application to know how to respond (what templates, controllers, and resources to use).
 What we *don't* want to happen is for the request to reach the server.

 1. Include `angular-route`:
     * Run `bower install -s angular-route` in your terminal.
+      - You may get a prompt like, `?
+Answer`.
+If so, you are being asked which version of angular-route you want.
+You can Google this question and find additional information.
+I've found that typing `1` and hitting enter usually lets you proceed and you can confirm that `angular-route` has installed properly if the folder appears in your `bower_components` folder.
-    * Go to `index.html` and uncomment the angular-route script.
+    * Go to `index.html` and uncomment the angular-route script (index.html line 14).
     * Add an `ng-view` attribute to the `div` on `index.html`, line 23.
 2. Configure your routes:
     * In `app.js`, we need to add the `ngRoute` module: